ywangd/stash/README.md

 * Executing a script using the "Run" button while StaSh is running leads to corrupted namespaces and leaves StaSh unusable.
 However, running scripts from "Action Menu" is OK.
+    - This is because Pythonista clears all global variables before running a script.
+This is the default behaviour and can be turned off in "Interpreter Options" in settings.
 * Pickled objects are not restored correctly and generate `AttributeError` as if the class definition cannot be found.
 An example is the [DropboxSync](https://gist.github.com/freekrai/4183134) script.